What are benefits?

 Step 1 - You've received benefits eligibility notification.

-Step 4 - Turn in all forms and documents to Elise Mayes in the HR Department.
-If you have questions, schedule an appointment with her to discuss your concerns.
+Step 4 - Turn in all forms and documents to the HR Department.
+If you have questions, schedule an appointment to discuss your concerns.

 What do I do if I don't want to enroll in medical/ dental benefits?